Chaah: Name

 There are a rumours about how the name was coined.

-It may be named "Chaah" because the early owner of this inner harbour was named Cha Ah Kong.
+It may be named "Chaah" because the early owner of this inner harbour was named Cha Ah Kong (谢亚光).

 Further, back in the early 1960s, Chaah villagers lived along the Sungai Chaah (River Chaah).
 The main transportation was Sampan (small boat).
 Sampan is used for travelling to other towns, namely Batu Pahat which is the nearest one.

 Geography

 The mukim has a total area of 184 km2.

 Demographics

 As of 2010, Chaah has a total population of 2,549 people.
 The following is based on Department of Statistics Malaysia 2010 census.

 There is a big Indian community in Chaah (about 4000 families).
 They all originate from the estates.
 The Indians are well grown people at Chaah.
 Many of them have own houses and lands, some others doing own business such as farming (bela lembu), contractors and so on.
 Tamils or Indians mainly live in Taman Muhibbah, Taman Mesra, Taman Mewa, Taman Indah, Taman Damai Jaya and Taman Nesa.